Bill Lockhart, Chairman

 His most regular sources of pleasure include seeking out small corners of the Wasatch he’s never been and exploring long, improbable hiking routes in southern Utah.
 He lives in Sugarhouse with his pervasively beautiful wife Jill and a charismatic cat.

-Mike Reberg, Trustee
+Mike Reberg, Board of Director

 I am honored and excited to join the board of Save Our Canyons.
 Over the years I have had the great privilege to work with many past and present staff and board on a wide variety of issue concerning the Wasatch and look forward to my new role on the board.

 I trace my personal interest and concern for the environment back to the early 1970s when as teenager I watched and read news stories about air and water pollution.
 I recall stories of DDT killing eagles and the near extinction of entire whale populations.
 During those years Congress passed the Clean Water Act and the Endangered Species Act and I remember thinking that if I cared about the environment I needed to care about the people we elected.
 Those events coupled with the discovery of Edward Abbey later into the 70s cemented my personal identity as an “environmentalist.”